AElmecker/midi-remap/README.md

 # MIDI Remap

-Every had a MIDI drum file that sounded good in one program and after importing into another one it started sounding weird or the wrong percussion elements were hit?
+Ever had a MIDI drum file that sounded good in one program and after importing into another one it started sounding weird or the wrong percussion elements were hit?

 Same here, but there's a solution!\